LunarLynxLima/LunarLynxLima.github.io/README.md

 ## Projects
 ### Current Projects
+Wi-Fi Strength Prediction using Federated Machine Learning Visual Assistant Using llm for an assistant using speech as a medium (audio2text) with VQA, SUmmarization RAG pipeline with active privacy protection and smart storage)
+Meta-Learning: Numerai for Market Prediction
+Meta-Learning: ARC for creating General intelligence is the ability to efficiently acquire new skills.

+### Future Projects Idea
 Personal Website [Host Personal website using GitHub; Add previous repo with desc.]
-### Future Projects Idea
+FrontEnd Zuber
 scrape email for calendar populate
 ![image](https://github.com/user-attachments/assets/1a4b1cb7-1405-4b84-843e-e60b6c692ee3) :: [Experience in Javascript (ReactJS / Redux), HTML, CSS, SCSS, Webpack, TypeScript]
 From Scratch Bitcoin Ledger
-FrontEnd Zuber

 Something security